maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

 </figure>

 I then printed the mold with the Stratasys Eden260VS printer.
 A very-high resolution printer.
 I think it could easily work with a cheap resin printer but I don't have one so I couldn't try that.

+The Eden is a "polyJet" technology printer, able to print ultra-thin layers, smooth surfaces and thin walls.
+A wide variety of materials are available.
+Contrary to "classical" 3D printers that I used in the 3D-printing week that use FDM (fused deposition modeling) technology, it is almost impossible to make bridges with this technology but since it is possible to use multiple materials, the support can be soluble.
+I chose to use it to be sure I'll have a high enough resolution for my _micro_ fluidic application.

 <figure> <center>
   <img src="./../../img/mod15/silicone4.jpg" alt="logo text" width="80%" />
   <figcaption></figcaption>